 Final admissions decisions are made by the Director after close consultation with the School Coordinator, Special Rights Coordinator, and Teaching Staff.

 Once accepted, a non-refundable $650.00 deposit is required and an enrollment contract is signed.
 When ever possible, we will let families know of their admissions status by mid-March.
 Children who do not receive a slot by the beginning of April are placed on an active waiting list.

 We are currently accepting applications for the 2019-2020 school year only.
 Families interested in the school should submit an application in accordance with the timeline below.
 This timeline is also available as part of the downloadable admissions packet.
 A $25.00 non-refundable application fee is requested to support our scholarship fund.
 The first round of admissions decisions are made in March, but openings occur when families move or parents change their plans.
 For this reason we accept applications for the upcoming school year through the end of August.

 We encourage all prospective families to visit the school during the application process.
-Families are welcome to visit the School after October 10th and may observe more than one classroom, if unsure about which class to request for placement.
+Families are welcome to schedule an observation time beginning Mid-October and may observe more than one classroom, if unsure about which class to request for placement.
 Please call the school at least one week in advance to schedule an observation time (observation booths are not sound proof, therefore, we request that parents do not bring their children at this time).
 You should also feel free to schedule a meeting with the Director, Hanna Gebretensae.